tizianocolagrossi/tizianocolagrossi.github.io/_posts/rop_emporium_split/2021-05-5-rop-emporium-split.md

 This gadget could be found also by reading the symbols of the file it is placed into **loc.usefulGadget**.
 This gadget take from the stack the value for the registers a0 and t9 and then jump into the value of t9.

-Now we just need to create our payload.

 ```asm
 0x00400a20           0800a48f  lw a0, 8(sp)